Angular-Wave/angular.ts/src/core/sce/sce.md

 - `<div ng-bind-html="'<b>implicitly trusted</b>'"></div>`) just works (remember to include the
 - `ngSanitize` module).
 The `$sceDelegate` will also use the `$sanitize` service if it is available
 - when binding untrusted values to `$sce.HTML` context.
-- AngularJS provides an implementation in `angular-sanitize.js`, and if you
+- AngularTS provides an implementation in `angular-sanitize.js`, and if you
 - wish to use it, you will also need to depend on the {@link ngSanitize `ngSanitize`} module in
 - your application.
 -